-We asked 24 wonderful artists, photographers, and writers to share their artistic resolutions with us for 2015.
+We asked 24 wonderful artists, photographers, and writers to share their artistic resolutions.
 Their answers are heartfelt, insightful, and inspiring.
 We hope you enjoy this unique creative collaboration, and that you can find applicable lessons for your own artistic life in their words.

 “Seriously, my resolution this year is to try and keep my workload manageable so that I leave some time for myself to grow as an artist.
 To be truly creative takes time … I am a slow worker and I need time to allow ideas to grow and develop, but I don’t always give myself enough time.
 I would love to work on a bigger scale — it’s something that I generally shy away from but I think it may be time to push myself to work bigger.
 I think that working on a larger scale will bring a sense of freedom.
 I would also love to learn some new skills; traditional bookbinding and printmaking are both on my to-do list, so maybe this is the year!” — Kate Crane